Arrange a call with our expert mortgage team

 Lending Criteria

-• Properties can be freehold, or leasehold with minimum 85 years of the lease unexpired at the start of the mortgage, and minimum 50 years unexpired at the end of the mortgage term
+- Properties can be freehold or leasehold with minimum 85 years unexpired lease at the start of the mortgage term and minimum 50 years unexpired lease at the end of the mortgage term

-• For product terms of less than 5 years the annual rental income should be a minimum of 145% of the annual mortgage interest calculated using the rate of 5.5% or product rate + 2%, whichever is the highest
+- For products less than 5 years, annual rental income should be minimum 145% of annual mortgage interest at stressed rate of 5.5%, or product rate +2% if higher

-• For product terms of 5 years or more the annual rental income should be a minimum of 145% of the annual mortgage interest calculated using the rate of 4.5% or product rate + 1%, whichever is the highest
+- For products fixed for a period of 5 years or more, annual rental income should be minimum 145% of annual mortgage interest calculated using the product rate

-• Tenancy agreement should be on Assured Shorthold Tenancy basis or in Scotland Private Residential Tenancy Basis, with maximum term of 6 months, with any existing tenancy agreement having commenced after 1 March 1997
+- Tenancy agreement should be on Assured Shorthold Tenancy basis or Private Residential Tenancy Basis in Scotland, with maximum term of 6 months, with any existing tenancy agreement having commenced after 1 March 1997

 NOT ELIGIBLE